lesther-dumos/temp_repos_group/docs/p01-proposal.md

 <br>

 ## **Abstract**
 <p> The agenda of the project is to understand the differentiating social economic status play a role in the cultural norms in financial commitments.
-In order to approach this question, we will group the data by annual income showcaseing common characteristics of each catagory of salary.
+In order to approach this question, we will group the data by annual income showcasing common characteristics of each category of salary.
 The importance of this data is to outline the different resources used by groups corresponding to their annual income. </p>
 <br>
 <div align="center">